 Maintenance operations are generally divided into five (5) departments to supervise and perform the required maintenance tasks at Mount Sunapee.
-Even though these specific departments exist, due to Mount Sunapee's small size there is considerable teamwork and cooperation working together among the maintenance departments.
+Even though these specific departments exist, due to Mount Sunapee's small size there is considerable teamwork among the maintenance departments.